Here’s something you likely already know: retention is more critical today than ever.

 With the increasing competition for independent and private schools, and new economic uncertainties, it’s easy to feel like you’re navigating uncharted waters.
 But by putting together a retention committee, you can identify the greatest areas of opportunity in your enrollment processes, and leverage your collective knowledge and experience to optimize the student and family experience.

 This blog post is part 1 in our series on retention committees.
-Part 2 will cover what you should do once you’ve formed your retention committee and the best ways to take action.
+Part 2 covers 14 ideas you can try once you’ve formed your retention committee and the best ways to take action.

 Comprehensive Guide to the 5 Essentials of Virtual Admissions